ryqndev/learn-ryqn-dev/src/content/making-a-url-shortener-in-javascript/README.md

-# Making a URL shortener in Python
+# Making a URL shortener in Javascript

-*The finished code can be found [here](https://github.com/ryqndev/learn-ryqn-dev/tree/main/src/content/making-a-url-shortener-in-python/docs).
-To run it, you need to [setup Flask](https://learn.ryqn.dev/starting-out-with-flask#installation-and-setup).
-Once that's done, you can type `flask run` in your terminal to start the webserver*
+*The finished code can be found [here](https://github.com/ryqndev/learn-ryqn-dev/tree/main/src/content/making-a-url-shortener-in-javascript/docs).
+To run it, you need to [setup Express.js](https://learn.ryqn.dev/starting-out-with-nodejs#installation-and-setup).*
 ## Table of Contents

 * [Intro](#intro)